 These policies should not, and may not, be used as a basis for excluding or separating individuals of a particular gender, or any other protected characteristic, from participating in business, academic or work-related social activities or discussions in order to avoid allegations of harassment.
 The law and the policies of the College prohibit disparate treatment on the basis of sex or any other protected characteristic, with regard to terms, conditions, privileges and perquisites of employment/education.
 The prohibitions against harassment, discrimination and retaliation are intended to complement and further these policies, not to form the basis of an exception to them.
-The College has identified Mr. William Kimmins, Assistant to the President, as the Title IX Coordinator and Affirmative Action Officer.
+The College has identified Mr. Usama Shaikh, Vice President for Diversity, Equity & Inclusion, as the Title IX Coordinator.
 The Title IX Coordinator is responsible for examining instances of patterns of sexual harassment concerning recidivist offenders, geographic locations, groups of individuals, athletic teams or clubs and any other circumstances that have been identified as people, places and circumstances that are potential harassment threats to individuals on campus.
-The College directs all incidents of sexual harassment to the College Title IX Coordinator for examination and action regardless of who receives the complaint and all victims of such harassment are given the contact number for Mr. Kimmins (516-876-3270).
+The College directs all incidents of sexual harassment to the College Title IX Coordinator for examination and action regardless of who receives the complaint and all victims of such harassment are given the contact number for Mr. Usama Shaikh (516-876-3080).

 Upon receiving a complaint of sexual harassment, the University Police Department will document such and investigate the complaint immediately explaining to the victim their rights and alternatives, along with providing the victim the contact information for the Title IX Coordinator.
 The Title IX Coordinator will be notified of the incident and the UPD will continue to communicate with the Title IX Coordinator as to the development of the investigation and will share pertinent information.
-The University Police Department and other entities on campus have in the past and continue to receive training on issues dealing with domestic violence and sexual harassment.
+Confidentiality shall be maintained whenever possible.
+However, absolute confidentiality is not always possible.
+Complaints are handled with discretion according to the principles of due process and fundamental fairness as follows: